-19.2 User Authorization
+11.2 User Authorization

-19.2.1 Kubernetes API
+11.2.1 Kubernetes API

-To authorize specific users and/or groups against Kubernetes API, the API Server relies on RBAC (Role-Based Access Control), through the use of special API objects:
+To authorize users and groups against the Kubernetes API, the API Server relies on RBAC (Role-Based Access Control), through the use of special API objects:

-- (Cluster)Roles, which define specific permissions on a set of API resources, - and (Cluster)RoleBindings, which map a user or group to a set of (Cluster)Roles
+- Roles and ClusterRoles, which define specific permissions on a set of API resources, - RoleBindings and ClusterRoleBindings, which map a user or group to a set of Roles or Cluster-Roles.

 Note: MetalK8s includes pre-provisioned ClusterRoles.
-Platform administrators can create new (Cluster)Roles or refer to existing ones.
+Platform administrators can create new Roles or ClusterRoles or refer to existing ones.